Aliases for CCR3 Gene

 GeneCards Summary for CCR3 Gene

-CCR3 (Chemokine (C-C Motif) Receptor 3) is a Protein Coding gene.
-Diseases associated with CCR3 include folliculotropic mycosis fungoides and testicular leukemia.
-Among its related pathways are Signaling by GPCR and Akt Signaling.
+CCR3 (C-C Motif Chemokine Receptor 3) is a Protein Coding gene.
+Diseases associated with CCR3 include erdheim-chester disease and hiv-1.
+Among its related pathways are Signaling by GPCR and ERK Signaling.
 GO annotations related to this gene include G-protein coupled receptor activity and C-C chemokine receptor activity.
-An important paralog of this gene is CCR7.
+An important paralog of this gene is CCR9.

 UniProtKB/Swiss-Prot for CCR3 Gene